Pratap6130/HisaabKitab/README.md

 - setup-database.bat: local PostgreSQL bootstrap script

 ## Status
-This project is production-deployed with separated frontend and backend services and a managed cloud PostgreSQL database.
+This project is production-deployed with separate frontend and backend services and a managed cloud PostgreSQL database.